-In our opinion, the accompanying individual and consolidated financial statements present fairly, in all material respects, the financial position of the Company and its subsidiaries as at December 31, 2015, and the financial performance and the cash flows of the Company and its subsidiaries for the year then ended in accordance with International Financial Reporting Standards that have been adopted by the European Union.
+In our opinion, the accompanying separate and consolidated financial statements present fairly, in all material respects, the financial position of LAMPSA HELLENIC HOTELS S.A. and its subsidiaries as at December 31, 2016, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards, as adopted by the European Union.

-Emphasis of matter
+Emphasis of Matter

-We draw attention to Note 5.26 of the financial statements which describes statements which describes the existence of pending court cases of subsidiary company of amount EUR 1.1 million.
-The final outcome of which cannot be estimated at present and therefore has not been recognized any provision in Group's financial statements in relation to these court cases.
+We draw attention to Note 5.25 of the financial statements which include statements about the existence of pending court cases of subsidiary company of amount EUR 1.6 million the final outcome of which cannot be estimated at present and therefore has not been recognized any provision in Group's financial statements in relation to these court cases.
 In our opinion there is no qualification in relation to this matter.